-Section 2.2 Here is the plan service area for Capital Health Plan Retiree Advantage
+Section 2.2 Here is the plan service area for Capital Health Plan State of Florida Retiree Advantage

-Capital Health Plan Retiree Advantage is available only to individuals who live in our plan service area.
+Capital Health Plan State of Florida Retiree Advantage is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.